How to Sue a Home Warranty Company: Small Claims Court Guide

 Can you sue a home warranty company even if your contract has an arbitration clause?

-In most cases, a mandatory arbitration clause prevents you from filing a lawsuit in civil or small claims court for covered disputes.
-Courts strongly enforce these clauses.
-However, you may still be able to challenge the clause if it was ambiguously written or if you can argue it's unconscionable.
+In most cases, a mandatory arbitration clause prevents you from filing a lawsuit in civil or small claims court for covered disputes, and federal courts strongly enforce these clauses under the Federal Arbitration Act.
+However, you may still be able to challenge the clause if it was ambiguously written, fails to clearly state you're waiving a jury trial, or if you're a subsequent home buyer who never signed an acknowledgment.
 Regulatory complaints to your state's Department of Insurance or Attorney General are always available regardless of arbitration clauses.

 How much can you typically win when suing a home warranty company in small claims court?

-Award amounts depend on your actual damages — typically the cost of the repair or replacement that was wrongfully denied, minus any applicable deductibles or coverage caps.
-Filing fees ($30–$100) are usually recoverable if you win.
-In some states, if you can prove bad faith, you may be entitled to additional damages beyond the original claim value.
+Award amounts depend on your actual damages, typically the cost of the repair or replacement that was wrongfully denied, minus any applicable deductibles or coverage caps.
+Filing fees ($30 to $150) are usually recoverable if you win, and some states allow recovery of consequential damages or statutory damages on top.
+If you can prove bad faith or deceptive trade practices, you may be entitled to treble (triple) damages or attorney's fees in states like Massachusetts and Texas.

 What evidence do I need to win a home warranty lawsuit?